 If your tegu tends to get “hangry,” be sure to feed him/her before a handling session.

 Mating season for tegus begins after brumation, which is around March-April in the United States.
-Male tegus may be sensitive to and exhibit courting behavior toward female owners, but they are not typically aggressive during this time.
+Male tegus may be sensitive to and exhibit courting behavior toward human females, but they are not typically aggressive during this time.
+If anything they may be overly affectionate.

 Do tegus bite?They can bite, but it doesn’t mean they always will.